 After label printing, the final step is to initiate pickup.
 The pickup time and company close time can be specified in the app and the FedEx agent will pick up the package between this time interval.
 Domestic orders will be shipped once the FedEx agent picks up the package.

 Generating Commercial Invoice and Enabling Electronic Trade Documents

 While shipping an international order, the commercial invoice is a crucial document.
 It is essential for the clearance process used by customs officers as it helps them classify the packages.
 Commercial invoices also help them assess the necessary Duties and Taxes.

-An owner can gain trust from a lot of International customers by paying the duty fee.
+An owner can gain trust of a lot of International customers by paying the duty fee.
 Not all customers will know the exact amount to be paid as the Custom Duty fee.
 So, if the merchant manages to inform the customers that the duty and taxes are being paid, the customers will gradually build trust in the brand, which will make them come back to the same store and shop again leading to an increase in sales & profit and brand value.

 Appointing someone or rather visiting the customs office with hard copies of the trade document will be hectic.
 If ETD is enabled, the required documents will be digitally submitted which makes international shipping a cakewalk experience for every Shopify merchant.

-So, in this article, we discussed how Alice, a Shopify store owner with 100+ orders a day could easily streamline her shipping process and delight her customers by sending the orders 2 days earlier than she did before by using the Shopify FedEx app.
+So, in this article, we discussed how Alice, a Shopify USA store owner with 100+ orders a day could easily streamline her shipping process and delight her customers by sending the orders 2 days earlier than she did before by using the Shopify FedEx app.

-The Shopify FedEx App provides a complete end to end solution starting from displaying FedEx rates at checkout, printing FedEx labels for all the orders, and also handling the pickup for domestic and international orders.
+The Shopify FedEx App provides a complete end-to-end solution starting from displaying FedEx rates at checkout, printing FedEx labels for all the orders, and also handling the pickup for domestic and international orders.
 If you have any queries regarding the app or its features, do contact PluginHive support.